-- Design your own cover for the book with new imagery and a new tagline that will persuade and interest people in reading the book. - Choose a scene in the novel and rewrite it from the perspective of another character.
+- Compare and contrast this modern retelling with Pride and Prejudice by Jane Austen.
+What similarities and differences did you notice? - Design your own cover for the book with new imagery and a new tagline that will persuade and interest people in reading the book. - Choose a scene in the novel and rewrite it from the perspective of another character.
 Focus particularly on the character's attitudes and feelings, rather than simply recounting events.
-How might another character see and experience events differently to the character in the novel? - Imagine that a movie was being made of the novel.
+How might another character see and experience events differently to the character in the novel? - Watch a screen adaptation of Pride and Prejudice to prepare you for the following task.
+Imagine that a movie was being made of Stuck Up & Stupid.
 In small groups, create a soundtrack to accompany some of the key scenes, thinking particularly about the mood you want to convey.
 You could either make a compilation of existing songs or compose your own musical pieces.
-Present your soundtrack to the class, explaining why you have chosen the pieces you have. - Once you have chosen your soundtrack, think about your ideal cast and setting.
-Then create a movie poster advertising the adaptation.
+Present your soundtrack to the class, explaining why you have chosen the pieces you have. - Once you have chosed your soundtrack, think about your ideal cast and setting.
+Then create a movie poster advertising the adaptation. - Think about any adjustments you might have to make to the plot when adapting from page to screen.
+Why did you make those decisions?
+Did you notice any changes to the story in the Pride and Prejudice adaptation from the book?